 Improving nutrition and hygiene knowledge and practices

-Technical assistance to implement SBC tools
+Technical assistance to implement SBC tools and techniques

 Diversifying food production and income

 Upscaling a multi-sectoral community nutrition garden approach along with homestead nutrition gardens (Poshan Vatika)